Vulnerable Agent Identification in Large-Scale Multi-Agent Reinforcement Learning: Method

 \subsection{Algorithm for Vulnerable Agent Identification}

-In this section, we give a practical algorithm to solve upper-level vulnerable agent identification.
-We formulate this NP-hard problem as a MDP with dense reward calculated by regularized mean-field Bellman operator.
-We next propose RL and greedy algorithm for solving this MDP.
-Finally, we prove the decomposition of HAD-MFC do not alter the optimal solution.
+To solve the NP-hard upper-level problem of identifying vulnerable agents, we formulate the task as a MDP with dense rewards from our regularized mean-field Bellman operator.
+We approximate the problem via greedy algorithms and RL.
+Finally, we show our decomposition is lossless, preserving the optima of HAD-MFC.

 \textbf{Problem formulation.} The problem faced by the upper-level adversary can be formulated as a Markov Decision Process, defined based on HAD-MFC: